Substra/substra-chaincode/chaincode-docker-devmode/README.rst

 Using dev mode
 ==============

-> **Copyright 06/08/2018 Hyperledger Fabric**
+> **Copyright before 06/08/2018 Hyperledger Fabric** [Link to source code](https://github.com/hyperledger/fabric-samples/tree/release-1.1/chaincode-docker-devmode)
-> Hyperledger Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0).
+> Licensed under Creative Commons Attribution 4.0 International License
+> **Copyright after 06/08/2018 Owkin, Substra project**, licensed under the Apache-2.0.

 Normally chaincodes are started and maintained by peer.
 However in “dev mode", chaincode is built and started by the user.
 This mode is useful